 - responsible for identifying special interest projects to the Facilities Planning and Construction Committee. - 4.2 The Board of Regents will approve the Design Development Plans for all Major Projects other than repair and rehabilitation projects that are not architecturally or historically significant and authorize expenditure of appropriated funds.
 The executive officers and institutional presidents shall be responsible for identifying special interest projects to the Facilities Planning and Construction Committee. - Sec.
 5 Approval for Excess Costs.
 Project costs that exceed 10% of the Total Project Cost approved by the Board of Regents or \$500,000, whichever is greater, must be approved by the Board. - Sec.
 6 Contract Management.
-The Associate Vice Chancellor for Facilities Planning and Construction is authorized to implement and manage all professional service, construction, and construction-related contracts executed by the Executive Vice Chancellor for Business Affairs pursuant to Sections 1 and 2 of this Rule and Rule 80403.
-Section 1.
-The Associate Vice Chancellor for Facilities Planning and Construction's authority includes, but is not limited to, extending the term of existing contracts to the extent such extensions are contemplated in the contract; approving additional work requests; approving a construction contractor's, design-build contractor's, or construction manager's estimates, guaranteed maximum price proposals, or stipulated sum proposals; approving change orders; and providing general supervision of all Major and Minor Projects. - Sec.
+The Assistant Vice Chancellor for Capital Projects is authorized to implement and manage all professional service, construction, and construction-related contracts executed by the Executive Vice Chancellor for Business Affairs pursuant to Sections 1 and 2 of this Rule and Rule 80403, Section 1.
+The Assistant Vice Chancellor for Capital Projects' authority includes, but is not limited to, extending the term of existing contracts to the extent such extensions are contemplated in the contract; approving additional work requests; approving a construction contractor's, design-build contractor's, or construction manager's estimates, guaranteed maximum price proposals, or stipulated sum proposals; approving change orders; and providing general supervision of all Major and Minor Projects. - Sec.
 7 Authority to Increase Project Cost.
-The Chancellor, with the advice of the Deputy Chancellor, the appropriate Executive Vice Chancellor, the Office of Finance, and the institutional president, is authorized to increase the approved Total Project Cost not more than 10% or \$500,000, whichever is greater.
+The Chancellor, with the advice of the appropriate Executive Vice Chancellor, the Office of Finance, and the institutional president, is authorized to increase the approved Total Project Cost not more than 10% or \$500,000, whichever is greater.
 To provide funding for the increase, the Chancellor may reallocate funding between or among approved projects at a single institution if funding for such projects has previously been authorized or approved funding from some other source is available to the institution. - Sec.
 8 Facility Program.
-A facility program shall be prepared for all Major Projects in accordance with the Facilities Programming
+A facility program, as defined in Rule 80301, shall be prepared for all Major Projects in accordance with the Facilities Programming Guidelines maintained by the Office of

-Guidelines maintained by the Office of Facilities Planning and Construction.
+Capital Projects.
 The facility program must be approved by the president of the institution.

 - Sec.
 9 Adherence with Campus Master Plan.
 Requests for Qualifications (RFQs) issued to solicit responses from interested architects, engineers, and design-build contractors will include a requirement that the architect, engineer, and design-build contractor evidence agreement to adhere to the approved Campus Master Plan and a set of criteria applicable to the facility program and the needs of the institution. - Sec.
 10 Preparation of Schematic Plans and Design Development Plans.
-Pursuant to approval under Section 4 of Rule 80301, the Associate Vice Chancellor for Facilities Planning and Construction is authorized to release the project architect, engineer, or design-build contractor to prepare Schematic Plans (exterior design, site plans, cost estimates, and other necessary and appropriate documents).
-Pursuant to approval under Section 5 of Rule 80301, the Associate Vice Chancellor for Facilities Planning and Construction is authorized to release the project architect, engineer, or design-build contractor to prepare Design Development Plans (elevations, sections, outline specifications, cost estimates, and other related work to establish the scope, design, dimensions, and materials of the project in greater detail).
-The project architect, engineer, or design-build contractor shall work with the institutional delegates and the Office of Facilities Planning and Construction. - Sec.
+Pursuant to approval under Section 4 of Rule 80301, the Assistant Vice Chancellor for Capital Projects is authorized to release the project architect, engineer, or design-build contractor to prepare Schematic Plans (exterior design, site plans, cost estimates, and other necessary and appropriate documents).
+Pursuant to approval under Section 5 of Rule 80301, the Assistant Vice Chancellor for Capital Projects is authorized to release the project architect, engineer, or design-build contractor to prepare Design Development Plans (elevations, sections, outline specifications, cost estimates, and other related work to establish the scope, design, dimensions, and materials of the project in greater detail).
+The project architect, engineer, or design-build contractor shall work with the institutional delegates and the Office of Capital Projects. - Sec.
 11 Construction Documents.
-After approval of the Design Development Plans, the Associate Vice Chancellor for Facilities Planning and Construction is authorized to direct the preparation of the Construction Documents (working drawings and specifications).
+After approval of the Design Development Plans, the Assistant Vice Chancellor for Capital Projects is authorized to direct the preparation of the Construction Documents (working drawings and specifications).